abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/jobshop_def_data.rst

 ..  [#acyclic_machine_clique] An acyclic graph is a graph without cycle.
 It can be shown that a complete directed acyclic graph induces
     a total order on its vertices, i.e. a complete directed acyclic graph lets you order all its vertices unequivocally.

-Our first schedule is represented in the next Figure.
+Our first schedule is represented in the next figure.

 ..  only:: html